Shortcuts Toolbox Documentation

 • Column picker — Customize which columns are visible in the table

-• Saved views — Save and recall your filter/column presets
+• Saved views — Save custom column layouts, sort orders, and filters as reusable presets

 • Active filters display — Always see which filters are applied at a glance

-• Inline actions — Run shortcuts, view details, or jump to the dependency graph directly from the table
+• Inline actions — Run shortcuts, open in Shortcuts app, view details, download backups, see dependency graphs, configure AI settings, and more — all from the table row

 AI Tasks